confluentinc/cp-docker-images/docs/configuration.rst

 Docker Options
 """"""""""""""

 * Data persistence: KSQL Server runs Kafka Streams applications which may need to store persistent state locally.
-The command above maps the state store directory inside the container (cf. KSQL_KSQL_STREAMS_STATE_DIR) to a directory on the Docker host.
+The command above maps the state store directory inside the container (cf. ``KSQL_KSQL_STREAMS_STATE_DIR``) to a directory on the Docker host.
-* Port mapping: The above command maps the listener port to 8088 on the Docker host, hence ensuring that other containers (like for the KSQL CLI) running on the same host can connect to the KSQL server container.
+* Port mapping: The above command maps the listener port to 8088 on the Docker host, hence ensuring that other containers (like for the KSQL CLI) running on the same host can connect to the KSQL Server container.

 Required Settings
 """""""""""""""""